 Databricks official MCP support is built into the platform — Databricks provides ready-to-use MCP servers for querying data and accessing tools in Unity Catalog, with permissions always enforced.
 This is the most integrated approach we’ve seen — MCP is a first-class citizen in the Databricks ecosystem.

-RafaelCartenet/mcp-databricks-server (36 stars, Python, MIT) is the strongest community server.
-Seven tools for Unity Catalog interaction: execute_sql_query, list_uc_catalogs, describe_uc_catalog, describe_uc_schema, describe_uc_table, plus lineage discovery and code-level analysis.
-End-to-end data flow analysis tracing data from ingestion through transformation.
-The lineage tracking — identifying notebooks and jobs that process data — is particularly valuable for data governance.
+RafaelCartenet/mcp-databricks-server (40 stars, Python, MIT) is the strongest community server.
+Five tools for Unity Catalog interaction: execute_sql_query, list_uc_catalogs, describe_uc_catalog, describe_uc_schema, and describe_uc_table.
+Supports OAuth M2M authentication via service principal.
+The Unity Catalog integration — browsing catalogs, schemas, and tables with SQL execution — is particularly valuable for data governance workflows.

 alexxx-db/databricks-genie-mcp exposes the Databricks Genie API as MCP tools (start_conversation, create_message).
 Useful for conversational data exploration through Genie’s natural language interface.